nventive/FlutterApplicationTemplate/doc/Environment.md

 This is configured in [EnvironmentPickerWidget](../src/app/lib/presentation/diagnostic/environment_picker_widget.dart).

 - You can see the current runtime environment.
-- You can see what the environment will be overriden to.
+- You can see what the environment will be overridden to.
 - You can switch to another runtime environment.
 - You can reset the environment to its default value.